grpc/proposal/L123-core-add-alts-google-call-credentials.md

 This proposal outlines a change to the gRPC Core C-API to support alts-credentials configurations within `grpc_google_default_credentials`.
-This enhancement specifically allows a secondary set of channel credentials for ALTS to be provided alongside the default credentials.
+This enhancement specifically allows a secondary set of call credentials for ALTS to be provided alongside the default credentials.

 ### Background

-The existing `grpc_google_default_credentials_create` function only allowed for the configuration of a single set of call credentials.
-This posed a limitation in scenarios where a client needs to communicate with different services that require distinct security mechanisms over the same channel.
-Without the ability to handle both credential types, this process would be cumbersome or impossible to manage on a single channel.
-This proposal addresses the need to support multiple transport security types on a channel initialized with Google's default credentials.
+The existing `grpc_google_default_credentials_create` function allows the configuration of a single set of call credentials.
+In some scenarios, a client would want to communicate with services that support hard bound credentials over ALTS.
+This proposal addresses the possibility to support this use case on a channel initialized with Google's default credentials.

 ### Proposal